holepunchto/pear-docs/guide/sharing-a-pear-app.md

 ![Trust dialog](../assets/trust-dialog.png)

 > During development with `pear run --dev`, applications are automatically trusted, as they are assumed to be safe for testing purposes.
-Trust dialog can be suppressed using the  `--no-ask-trust` flag with `pear run` in which case the application will automatically decline unknown keys.
+Trust dialog can be suppressed using the  `--no-ask` flag with `pear run` in which case the application will automatically decline unknown keys.

 The application has no state when it's opened for the first time, so the application may show a loader until it's ready to reveal.